craftingcity/RollHighOrDie/Core Rules/Character Rules/Equipment and Inventories/Melee Weapons.md

 ## Tags
 ### Required Tags
 All Weapons must have the following Tags, as each is mechanically relevant.

+While these tags are
 #### Size
-This is the mechanical Size of the item - Small, Medium, or Large - and is only used for inventory management.
+This is the mechanical Size of the weapon - Small, Medium, or Large - and is only used for inventory management.

-Short Blunt and Short Blade Weapons must be Small.
+Short Blunt and Short Blade Weapons inherently are Small.

-Long Blunt and Long Blade Weapons must be Medium or Large.
+Long Blunt and Long Blade Weapons inherently are Medium or Large.

 #### Range
+This is the mechanical Range of the weapon.

+Short Blunt and Short Blade Weapons inherently have a range of 5ft.

+Polearms inherently have a range of 10ft.

 #### Weapon Ability
 #### Relevant Defense
 #### Weapon Damage Dice